Teryisam/taskmanager/README.md

    node server.js
    ```

+5. Choose Your Frontend
+   Inside the public/ directory, there are two HTML files:

+   index.html → Default UI for API testing.

+   index.html.console_listen_in_the_browser → Console-based event listener.

+   To switch between them:

+   Use the Default UI (Recommended for testing the API visually):
+   ✅ No changes needed, as index.html is already set.

+   Use the Console-based Listener (Logs events in the browser console):
+   🔄 Rename index.html to index.html.default_ui, and rename index.html.console_listen_in_the_browser to index.html.

-5. Open `http://localhost:3000` in your browser to view the client.
+   Then, open http://localhost:3000 in your browser to view the client.

 ## API Endpoints